Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Numerical results

-One can then solve the differential equation associated with $\omega_k$ to get the phase space distribution of DM field.
+One can then solve the differential equation associated with $\omega_k$ to get the phase space distribution of the DM field.
 It proves to be more efficient to use equation \eqref{eq:mode-eq} due to the tachyonic instability.
 We show some examples with different DM mass in figure \ref{fig:f_nosugra}.
-For light fields, the effects of tachyonic instability is significant, which leads to the typical scaling behavior in the low momentum region $f_\chi \propto k^{3}$.
-On the contrast, for heavier DM field, $f_\chi$ approaches a constant for similar momentum.
+For light fields, the effect of the tachyonic instability is significant, which leads to the typical scaling behavior in the low momentum region $f_\chi \propto k^{3}$.
+In contrast, for heavier DM field, $f_\chi$ approaches a constant for small momentum.
 The threshold DM mass is roughly the inflaton mass, as expected from equation \eqref{eq:omega_nosugra}.
 Heavier DM fields are generally harder to get excited.
-Their $f_\chi$ are much smaller than light fields.
+Their $f_\chi$ are much smaller than those of light fields.

-Now let us consider the gravitational particle production of DM particles with SUGRA correction.
-The spectra with two distinct $m_{3/2}$'s are shown in figure \ref{fig:f_0.0035}.
+Now let us consider the GPP of DM particles with SUGRA correction.
+The spectra for two distinct values of $m_{3/2}$ are shown in figure \ref{fig:f_0.0035}.
 The most striking feature is that the spectrum has no infrared divergence.
-Due to the additional terms in effective mass in equation \eqref{eq:m_eff}, the tachyonic instability doesn't exist in SUGRA case.
+Due to the additional terms in the effective mass in equation \eqref{eq:m_eff}, the tachyonic instability doesn't exist in SUGRA case.
 Again, higher $m_\chi$ gives less $\chi$ particles.
 When $m_\chi \ll m_{3/2}$, the spectra is controlled by the inflation potential and size of $m_{3/2}$.
 All light fields share basically indistinguishable spectra.

+It is beyond the scope of the current work to have an analytic understanding of the particle number spectra.
+For a qualitative understanding, the time evolution of the effective mass might give some insights.
 We show the effective mass of DM fields during and after inflation in figure \ref{fig:0.0035_m_eff}.
 The imaginary field has higher mass during inflation and the rate of change in effective frequency is higher for $m_\chi < m_\phi$.
-Thus, as one can see from the figure \ref{fig:f_0.0035}, in SUGRA the imaginary part has higher production in this region.
+Thus, as one can see from the figure \ref{fig:f_0.0035}, in SUGRA the imaginary part has higher production in such case.
 On the contrary, for $m_\chi \gtrsim m_\phi$, the real part is produced in greater amount.
-When $m_{3/2} \ll \alpha m_\phi$, The mass splittings prior to reheating are similar among $m_{3/2}$'s, as the first term in the $f$-function dominates, see equation \eqref{eq:func_f}.
-Despite the splittings at the end of the particle production clearly depends on the gravitino mass
+When $m_{3/2} \ll \alpha m_\phi / \mpl^2 $, the mass splittings prior to reheating are similar among $m_{3/2}$'s, as the first term in the $f$-function dominates, see equation \eqref{eq:func_f}.
+Although the splitting at the end of the particle production clearly depends on the gravitino mass

 the ultimate rate of change for $m_{\chi, \text{eff}}^2$ and $\omega_k^2$ are largely unaffected by it.
 Thus, the phase space distributions are very similar with light gravitino masses.